 There’s less than a month remaining until the start of legalized Arizona sports betting, and several major players are still on the market.

 There are 20 sports wagering licenses available in Arizona, once sports betting starts on Sept.
 9, with 10 going to sports teams and pro sports facilities and 10 to Indian tribes.
-The state Department of Gaming is currently reviewing applicants before the launch date that coincides with the start of the 2021 NFL season.
+The state Department of Gaming is currently reviewing applicants before the launch date that coincides with the start of Arizona NFL betting.

 In addition, the PGA Tour/TPC Scottsdale signed a sportsbook deal with DraftKings AZ, while NASCAR/Phoenix International Raceway inked a partnership with Barstool earlier this summer.

 That leaves two professional sports teams in the Valley, the Arizona Coyotes and Phoenix Rising, without Arizona sports betting apps partners.

 Coyotes Executive Vice President of Communications and Broadcasting Rich Nairn told Bet Arizona this week that the club has no sportsbook partnerships in place and no updates regarding future pacts.